Zamiell/stardew-valley/Min-Max_Guide.md

 - Thus, the average catch rate is:
   - 4.86 per in-game hour for the mountain lake.
   - 4.64 per in-game hour for the forest river.
+- When buying [Bait](https://stardewvalleywiki.com/Bait_(item)) for 5g each, the amount of money needed is:
+  - 24.3g per in-game hour for the mountain lake.
+  - 23.2g per in-game hour for the forest river.

 ### Mountain Lake